nautiyalmohit/beats/README.md

 # beats
-Script to store songs to drive, and will hopefully make a player too
+Script to store songs on drive, and will hopefully make a player too